achimkrause/momir/README.md

 The script expects the printer to be mounted at /dev/usb/lp0, the corresponding value can be changed in the file Printer.hs (pos58path).
 If the file isn't found, the script will instead print card data to the console.

-Make sure to set write access to that file (sudo a+w /dev/usb/lp0), this has to be done every time you connect the printer.
+Make sure to set write access to that file (sudo chmod a+w /dev/usb/lp0), this has to be done every time you connect the printer.

 Upcoming:
 ---------